vaadin/bakery-app-starter-flow-spring/README-kubernetes.md

 Type `kubectl create namespace bakery` to create the `bakery` namespace.
-If you want to use a different namespace remember to modify the `jkube.namespace` property in `local-cluster` profile in the project POM file.
+If you want to use a different namespace remember to modify the `jkube.namespace` property in `cluster` profile in the project POM file.

 ## Build the application for production with postgresql for persistence.